M Goutham Kumar

-M Goutham Kumar (ಮೀ ಗೌತಮ್ ಕುಮಾರ್) is an Indian politician who was the last & the 53rd Mayor of Bangalore (Bruhat Bangalore Mahanagara Palike).
+M Goutham Kumar (ಮೀ ಗೌತಮ್ ಕುಮಾರ್) is an Indian politician who was the 53rd and the last Mayor of Bengaluru in the then unified Bruhat Bengaluru Mahanagara Palike).
 He is currently the Lok Sabha Convenor for BJP, Bangalore Central Lok Sabha constituency.
 He was elected from Jogupalya Ward, belonging to Shanti Nagar Assembly constituency from Bharatiya Janata Party.
 He was elected as Mayor on 1 October 2019.

 While Kumar secured 129 votes, R Satyanarayana from the Congress got 110 votes.